 OC2.5.1 (g) the DNO and the TSO: in respect of Outages on the Distribution System which may affect Customers with a Demand greater than 10 MW and which are connected to the Distribution System.

 The provisions of this paragraph also apply to Interconnector Owners as if references to “Generator” and to a Generator’s units were references to an “Interconnector Owner” in respect of an “Interconnector”.

+The provisions of this paragraph also apply to Aggregators as if “Generators” and to a Generator’s units were references to an “Aggregator” in respect of a “Demand Side Unit” or an “Generator Aggregator”.

 OC2.5.2 Under OC2 the interaction between the TSO and Large Demand Customers will be in respect of Transmission System Outages relevant to each Large Demand Customer.

 OC2.5.3 (a) In relation to all matters to be undertaken pursuant to this OC2, including (without limitation) making requests for Outages and supplying information to the TSO concerning overruns, each Generator must act reasonably and in good faith.
 Without limitation to such obligation, each Generator shall act in accordance with Prudent Operating Practice in planning its Outages and, in particular, so as to avoid a situation arising in which the Generator is obliged to request an Outage during the Outage Planning process by reason of obligations imposed upon the Generator by statute as a consequence of the Generator not having planned its Outages in accordance with Prudent Operating Practice, for example, by not having planned its Outages sufficiently far in advance of any statutory time limit.
 The provisions of this paragraph also apply to Interconnector Owners as if references to “Generator” and to a Generator’s units were references to an “Interconnector Owner” in respect of an “Interconnector”.
+The provisions of this paragraph also apply to Aggregators as if “Generators” and to a Generator’s units were references to an “Aggregator” in respect of a “Demand Side Unit” or an “Generator Aggregator”.

 OC2.5.3 (b) In relation to all matters to be undertaken pursuant to this OC2: